daniyalahmedkhan/daniyalahmedkhan/README.md

 ## Hi - I am Daniyal 👋

 ##### I work as a full time Android Developer :computer: :iphone:  and have managing skills in App development from paper idea into reality.
-My Android Development journey has started in 2017 and in this total experience I've contributed alot as a open source contributor on GitHub and YouTube.
+My Android Development journey has started since 2017 and in this total experience I've contributed alot as a open source contributor on GitHub and YouTube.

 <!---
 <details>